Poutchy/project_MMSD/agenda.md

+1. Products types choice

-1. Parameters choices
+2. Parameters choices

-2. Return of the functions in form of json
+3. Return of the functions in form of json

-3. Uses of the different excel files for data
+4. Uses of the different excel files for data